DevExpress-Examples/XAF_Security_E4908/EFCore/MAUI/Readme.md

 # How to Create a Web API Service Backend for a .NET MAUI Application

 This example demonstrates how you can create a [Web API service](https://docs.devexpress.com/eXpressAppFramework/113366/concepts/security-system/security-system-overview) backend and a mobile .NET MAUI application frontend.
-The frontend app uses EF Core for data access.
+The bakend uses EF Core for data access.

 The application works with blog post data.
 It authenticates a user, determines his or her permissions, and selectively enables the following data operations: